jfaulkner31/arp_public/documentation/projects/project1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 To avoid particles with extremely low weights (and thus avoid tracking particles with little contribution to the overall problem), Russian Roulette can be "played" after a particles weight is updated coming out of a collision.
 First a threshold weight, :math:`w_{th} \approx 0.25` is chosen to define a cutoff at which the Russian Roulette subroutine is run.
-Then, a random number, :math:`\eta` is rolled.
+Then, a random number, :math:`\eta`, is rolled.
 If :math:`\eta` is found to be less than the current particles weight, the particle survives and is set to its starting weight (usually 1.0).
 Otherwise, the particle is killed completely.
 The whole routine can be performed in the following code snippet: